 An introduction to the history of ancient Rome, its literature, politics, customs, art, and architecture.
-3 semester credits

 CLA 312 Classical Mythology

 A study of the gods and heroes of the ancient Greeks and Romans as found in classical and modern literature, sculpture, painting, music, and film.
 3 semester credits